Monday and Tuesday, October 23 - 24, 2017

 Working with groups can be both exhilarating and extremely challenging.
 Frequently, despite the best-laid plans of facilitators, the unexpected happens.
 Sessions can rise and fall based on the facilitator’s understanding of, and ability to work with, the group’s dynamics.

 There are no secret pills that make dealing with these dynamics easy.
-However, Effective Facilitation will present a basic introduction to theories, strategies, skills and tools that can be helpful in dealing effectively with them.
+However, Facilitation Effectiveness will present a basic introduction to theories, strategies, skills and tools that can be helpful in dealing effectively with them.

 The delivery methods for this program will represent a wide variety of learning methods, including theory input, discussion, case study, group exercises, practice and reflection.